 - First Ride – $100

-- Basic RiderCourse™ – Subsidized – $125, Unsubsidized – $255
+- Basic RiderCourse™ – Subsidized – $125, Unsubsidized – Up to $275

 - Intermediate Rider Training – Up to $175 (This is an Unsubsidized class)

-- On Street Course™ – $199
+- On Street Course™ – Up to $249

-- Advanced RiderCourse™ – $149
+- Advanced RiderCourse™ – Up to $199

 - Additional Riding Session – $100

 Students under the age of 18 pay $50 for the BRC, or the Basic 3-Wheel Course classes if they register for one of the subsidized seats in a class.
-A Motorcycle Safety class is REQUIRED for 16 and 17 yr olds) The state of WA will only subsidize a specific amount of students for each contractor and we spread those “subsidized seats” out over our contract period.
-To make sure that we have enough classes to fit the demand of our areas, we need to designate some classes and/or some seats within a class as “unsubsidized” and students will pay the price posted for the class regardless of age or any other consideration.
+A Motorcycle Safety class is REQUIRED for 16 and 17 yr olds) The state of WA will only subsidize a specific amount of BRC, & Basic 3-Wheel students for each training company and we are required to spread those “subsidized seats” out over our contract period.
+To make sure that we have enough classes to fit the demand of our areas, at times we need to designate some classes and/or some seats within a class as “unsubsidized” and students will pay the price posted for the class regardless of age or any other consideration.

 You can use one of our bikes, or your own in the ARS.
-If you use your own, you must have a permit or endorsement on your license, you must provide proof of ownership and liability insurance to the minimum acceptable limits in WA, and the bike must pass a safety inspection.
+If you use your own, you must have a permit or endorsement on your license, you must provide proof of ownership and liability insurance to the minimum limits in WA, and the bike must pass a safety inspection.

 All of the courses are offered on the weekends and during the week.
 Please see the schedule for dates and times.